python-websockets/websockets/docs/index.rst

       the Sans-I/O implementation.
 It adds a few features that were impossible to implement within the original design.

-      The new implementation will become the default as soon as it reaches feature parity.
-If you're using the historical implementation, you should :doc:`ugrade to the new implementation <howto/upgrade>`.
+      The new implementation provides all features of the historical implementation, and a few more.
+If you're using the historical implementation, you should :doc:`ugrade to the new implementation
+      <howto/upgrade>`.
 It's usually straightforward.

 2. The :mod:`threading` implementation is a good alternative for clients, especially if you aren't familiar with :mod:`asyncio`.
 It may also be used